Antaris Analytics

 The antaris-suite is an AI memory system designed to improve search quality over time.
 It works by learning which words and concepts tend to appear together in user conversations, without ever accessing the content of those conversations.

-We operate in three distinct phases, each with different data collection and opt-in requirements.
+We operate in three distinct phases, each with different data collection and consent requirements.

 With explicit user consent, we can collect anonymized semantic phrases (short de-identified context snippets) to build deeper understanding of conversation patterns.